Last updated on June 29th, 2026 at 06:20 pm

 Iceland Remote Work Visa

 You may have never thought about living in Iceland, but if you’re not a weather wimp like me and love dramatic landscapes, Iceland may be for you.
-And they have a six-month long-term visa program for remote workers and digital nomads, so you’re in luck.
+And they have a long-term visa program for remote workers and digital nomads that allows you to stay for up to 180 days.
+The catch?
+You need a pretty hefty monthly amount of income to make it work.

 Basic Requirements:

-• Provide proof of travel/health insurance which covers Iceland
+- Provide proof of health insurance that covers Iceland.

 How to apply: